hanzoai/ROCm/docs/compatibility/ml-compatibility/jax-compatibility.rst

 AMD validates and publishes ready-made `ROCm JAX Docker images <https://hub.docker.com/r/rocm/jax>`_ with ROCm backends on Docker Hub.
-The following Docker image tags and associated inventories are validated for
-`ROCm 6.3.1 <https://repo.radeon.com/rocm/apt/6.3.1/>`_.
+The following Docker image tags and associated inventories represent the latest JAX version from the official Docker Hub and are validated for `ROCm 6.3.1 <https://repo.radeon.com/rocm/apt/6.3.1/>`_.
 Click the |docker-icon|
 icon to view the image on Docker Hub.